meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-03-does-meteor-scale.md

 ## Issues Unique to Meteor

-Meteor isn't like Ruby on Rails, Express (a Node.js framework), or PHP.
-It's a special framework with its own issues, many of which have been already solved outside of the Meteor community.
-We only need to figure out how to fit them together and apply correctly into Meteor.
-So let's have a look at these issues first.
+Meteor isn't like Ruby on Rails, Express (the Node.js framework), or PHP.
+It's a special framework with its own issues, many of which have been solved outside of the Meteor community already.
+We just need to figure out how to fit them together and apply them correctly to Meteor.
+So, let’s have a look at these issues first.

 ### Use of SockJS